kzk4043/AI-dev-100days/knowledge/coding_rule.md

 - not class base implementation, but function base implementation
 - do not nest if conditions. use early returns
+- add comment for each function, and steps hard to understand

 ## lint